TheVino/PasswordManager/README.md

 - MFA to increase security on login
 - Better UI *(Not that easy to build good UI with PySimpleGUI)*
 - View saved passwords on GUI ~~not terminal~~
+- Add an edit/ modify login and a delete one, with security password to delete